Hanivan/nestjs-html-parser/README.md

 #### `extractStructured<T = Record<string, any>>(html: string, schema: ExtractionSchema<T>, options?: { verbose?: boolean }): T`

 Extract data using a typed schema object.
-Supports `multiple: true` for array extraction in any field.
+Supports `multiple: true` for array extraction and `raw: true` for raw HTML extraction in any field.

 ```typescript
 import { ExtractionSchema } from '@hanivanrizky/nestjs-html-parser';